agglayer/vault-bridge/src/secondary-chain/wormhole/README.md

 ### Wrapped Token Transfers

-- Tokens are upgreadeable; controlled by Guardians.
+- Tokens are upgreadeable, but controlled by Wormhole Guardians.

 ## Reference